Graeme MacKay: Controversies

-On August 20, 2021, an editorial cartoon by MacKay comparing and contrasting the Taliban with the Conservative Party of Canada elicited several complaints and letters to the editor of The Hamilton Spectator of unfair and biased coverage.
+On August 20, 2021, an editorial cartoon by MacKay comparing and contrasting the Taliban with the Conservative Party of Canada elicited several complaints and letters to the editor of the Hamilton Spectator of unfair and biased coverage.
 The cartoon appeared during the first week of the 2021 Canadian federal election campaign and is formatted as a split screen.
-The top frame shows a Taliban leader, surrounded by armed militia, giving assurance that, "...we're not the old Taliban.", after declaring control of Afghanistan; Set alongside in a lower frame are surley Conservative supporters with leader Erin O'Toole stating, "...we're not the old Conservative Party."
+The top frame shows a Taliban leader, surrounded by armed militia, giving assurance that "...we're not the old Taliban.", after declaring control of Afghanistan; set alongside in a lower frame are surly Conservative supporters with leader Erin O'Toole stating, "...we're not the old Conservative Party."
 Letter writers expressed offence to such a comparison, while others justified the negative reaction to the editorial cartoon as what is to be expected with satire.